cartercompbio/PSTP_bootcamp_2024/Day2_part2_Jupyter_Notebooks.md

 # Jupyter Notebook Tutorial

-Jupyter Notebooks offer a flexible and interactive environment for data analysis and visualization in Python, among other languages.
+Jupyter Notebooks offer a flexible and interactive environment for data analysis and visualization in Python, R and other languages.
 This tutorial will guide you through the basics of Jupyter Notebook, an essential tool in data science and scientific computing.

-## The Notebook Interface
+### Launching Jupyter

-Jupyter Notebooks is an advanced word processor that's ideal for data analysis.
-It's not just for Python code; you can also integrate Markdown, HTML, and more to create rich, interactive documents.
+As we did in the HPC tutorial, let's launch Jupyter.
+Set the walltime to 1 hour 30 min.

 ### Exploring the Interface